LucidIoT Modbus TCP Server

 The Modbus TCP/IP field-bus protocol based on top of the Modbus application layer uses TCP/IP protocol and Ethernet link layer instead of the serial transfer used by Modbus RTU or ASCII.

-Modbus TCP/IP is widely spread in the industrial automation industry.
-LucidIoT can operate ass Modbus TCP/IP server and allows clients to connect to it.
+It is widely spread in the industrial automation industry.
+LucidIoT can operate as Modbus TCP/IP server and allows clients to connect to it.

 In contradiction to other field-busses like Profinet, CAN or EtherCAT, a standard Ethernet connection is used and protocol specific hardware is not needed.